edseab/DataScienceStatsSpring2022/README.md

 To use this repo, please clone this repository.
 Then in Anaconda set your working directory to this repo and run:

-conda env create -f environment.yml conda activate stat-rethink2
+conda env create -f environment.yml

+conda activate stat-rethink2

 You can run code in Jupyter notebook.
+For this run:

-For this run jupyter notebook
+jupyter notebook

 This will allow you to open the .ipynb files or create new files of your own.